-Discusses the meaning of culture; its significance for human beings; its diverse forms and degrees of elaboration among different groups of people; its processes of growth and expansion.
+3 credits/term (3 lec hrs/wk) Discusses the meaning of culture; its significance for human beings; its diverse forms and degrees of elaboration among different groups of people; its processes of growth and expansion.

-Prerequisite: ANTH103 with a C or better.
+Prerequisite: ANTH103 with a "C" or better.

-ANTH230 Native North Americans: Oregon
+ANTH230 Native North Americans: Oregon 3 credits (3 lec hrs/wk)

 A survey of prehistoric and historic cultures in Oregon.
 Also discusses contemporary Native American issues.
 This course is designed to introduce various tribes of Native Americans who occupied present day Oregon as their homeland.
-Geographic areas, cultural survival strategies, cultural similarities and differences, migrations, trade, and temporary changes are explored through the findings of archaeology, linguistics, ethology, historical documents and present day tribal members.
+Geographic areas, cultural survival strategies, cultural similarities and differences, migrations, trade, and temporary changes are explored through the findings of archaeology, linguistics, ethnology, historical documents and present day tribal members.